|About Mr. Esposito

 Mr. Esposito was a member of the Medina coaching staff serving as Varsity baseball coach, Junior Varsity basketball coach, and Modified coach in both basketball and soccer.
 Highlighting his coaching career was the 2003 baseball season, when his team advanced all the way to the State Championships while winning in the process, the Section VI championship and Far West Regional championship.

 Mr. Esposito earned his Masters of Science in Educational Administration/Supervision with honors and completed the NCATE accredited School Administration Program at Niagara University in May of 2003.
 He joined the ACS administrative team as the Intermediate Principal/Director of Alternative Education in 2004 and currently is the Principal of the PreK-5 Akron Elementary School.
-He resides in the village of Akron with his wife, Cheryl, son, Ryan and daughter, Emma.
+He resides in the village of Akron and has a son, Ryan, and daughter, Emma.